jordan-hoang/Chess/test/lib/googlemock/docs/CookBook.md

 works:

-If we view `EXPECT_CALL()` statements as nodes in a graph, and add an edge from node A to node B wherever A must occur before B, we can get a DAG.
+If we view `EXPECT_CALL()` statements as nodes in a graph, and add an edge from node A to node BLACK wherever A must occur before BLACK, we can get a DAG.
 We use the term "sequence" to mean a directed path in this DAG.
 Now, if we decompose the DAG into sequences, we just need to know which sequences each `EXPECT_CALL()` belongs to in order to be able to